 Did you know that we spend almost a third of our lives sleeping?
 Since we spend so much time in bed, it makes sense that certain investments should be made to ensure that we get a good night’s sleep.

-For many people, keeping warm or cool is very important especially if they live in countries where seasons change.
-This means investing in the right beddings that can help cool them down during the summer season and keep them warm during winter nights.
+For many people, regulating temperature is very important especially if they live in countries where seasons change.
+This means investing in the right bedding that can help cool them down during the summer season and keep them warm during winter nights.

 If you’re confused about tog ratings and duvets, you’ve come to the right place because this article will tackle what tog duvet to use during winter and the different fillings that are used by manufacturers.